qalydon/qf-localc/README.md

 ## LOCalc Functions
 The addin provides a number of functions for retrieving market data.

+* Opening price
 * Closing price
+* High price of day
+* Low price of day

 ### QFClosingPrice
 Returns the closing price for a ticker symbol on a given date.